robert-sipho/pefa_nest-cam/README.md

 </p>

 Determining the correct number of nestlings in a picture is difficult for humans as well, which means that many of the images used in the training dataset likely include error.
 Errors made in manual annotation are propogated in the CNN.
 Eventually, it would be nice to build methods that can account for imperfect estimates of brood size, but for now, we'll use brood size information as determined by physical nest visits.

+## Model

+Ultimately, we want to model nest attendance and the downstream effects attendance has on nestling survival.
+Nest attendance and nestling survival are distinct processes influenced by unique variables, but they are also presumably linked causally, and through shared covariates.
+Causally, we assume that adults who spend more time brooding their young during bouts of inclement weather increase the chances of nestling survival.
+Through shared covariates, an adult's ability to devote time to nest attendance is likely influenced by the availability of food, which in turn is likely linked to the condition of nestlings, and thus survival.
+Both nestling survival probabilities and the amount of time an adult spends at the nest may also be equally influenced by brood age.
+With many shared covariates and causal relationships between nest attendance and nestling survival, understanding factors influencing nest attendance and downstream effects on nestling survival requires an appropriate consideration of interacting variables affecting both processes.

+To examine this network of effects, we use a Bayesian Network.